In a video game with Musical Gameplay, the sound effects are

 - Taz-Mania for the Genesis varies the amount of instrumentation in the music depending on what is happening on-screen.
 If Taz is standing still, it will be sparse, but moving adds more percussion.

-- Similarly done in Chibi-Robo, as all of Chibi-Robo's motions are punctuated by different musical sounds, including walking, scrubbing floors, and shooting a blaster.
+- Done in Chibi-Robo, as all of Chibi-Robo's motions are punctuated by different musical sounds, including walking, scrubbing floors, and shooting a blaster.
 An interesting note on the walking: the sounds change depending on what surface the little guy is walking on.

 - In King's Quest VI, when Alexander climbs a cliff, each step is punctuated by two notes with an overall rising pitch, and when he momentarily loses his balance, a teetering little melody plays.